gabotechs/signway/README.md

 </p>

 <p align="center">
-    A gateway that proxies signed urls to other APIs.
+    A gateway that proxies signed requests to other APIs.
 </p>